Miele Triflex HX1 Review

 Cleaning nozzle

-Staying true to its roots, the Triflex utilizes a wide nozzle at around eleven inches – more than an inch broader than other brands.
+Staying true to its roots, the Triflex utilizes a wide nozzle measuring around 11 inches—more than an inch wider than other brands.

-It won’t do well in tight spaces because of it and this protruding swivel mechanism.
+It won’t do well in tight spaces because of its protruding swivel mechanism.

 Miele Triflex cleaning nozzle protrusion

-Also, it hinders the Triflex from going under shallow clearance furniture.
+Also, it prevents the Triflex from going under shallow-clearance furniture.

 It only has a traditional brush roll, and while Miele says it’s “multi-floor,” I wouldn’t recommend it on hard floors.